feast-dev/feast-workshop/module_1/README.md

 ### Scheduling materialization
 To ensure fresh features, you'll want to schedule materialization jobs regularly.
 This can be as simple as having a cron job that calls `feast materialize-incremental`.

-Users may also be interested in integrating with Airflow, in which case you can build a custom Airflow image with the Feast SDK installed, and then use a `BashOperator` (with `feast materialize-incremental`) or `PythonOperator` (with `store.materialize_incremental(datetime.datetime.now())`):
+Users may also be interested in integrating with Airflow, in which case you can build a custom Airflow image with the Feast SDK installed, and then use a `BashOperator` (with `feast materialize-incremental`) or `PythonOperator` (with `store.materialize_incremental(datetime.datetime.now())`).

+We setup a standalone version of Airflow to

 #### Airflow PythonOperator